 For participants in the two-week sessions:

 For participants in the four-week session: Excursions included in two-week session +

 In the middle of each two-week session a one day off is envisaged.
-BHFS team could organize/assist with organization of various leisure activities for participants during their free time such as excursions, visiting natural and historical sites and beaches, boating, sailing, fishing, diving, attending cultural events, etc.
+BHFS team can organize/assist with organization of various leisure activities for participants during their free time such as excursions, visiting natural and historical sites and beaches, boating, sailing, fishing, diving, attending cultural events, etc.